Origen-SDK/o2/python/web/source/guides/utilities.rst

 Session Storage
 ---------------

 Some features or :link-to:`plugins <origen_plugins>` cache simple data pieces regarding the current user, workspace configuration, environment, or other aspects - |origen_utilities:password_caching| being one - where the data should persists across invocations.
-Origen's :class:`session store <_origen.utility.session_store.Session>` provides an interface for such a task.
+Origen's :class:`session store <_origen.utility.session_store.SessionStore>` provides an interface for such a task.

-The current session is accessed through ``origen.app.session`` and has two key functions: :meth:`store <_origen.utility.session_store.Session.store>` and :meth:`get <_origen.utility.session_store.Session.get>`.
+The current session is accessed through ``origen.app.session`` and has two key functions: :meth:`store <_origen.utility.session_store.SessionStore.store>` and :meth:`get <_origen.utility.session_store.SessionStore.get>`.
 As their names suggest, ``store`` will put data into the session, storing it for future retrievals while ``get`` will retrieve previously stored data.

 .. code:: python